Ultrafast optical route to coupled ferroelectric and altermagnetic switching

-We hypothesize that LiV$_2$F$_6$ may has a charge order under low temperature, which subsequently induces the emergence of both ferroelectricity and antiferromagnetism.
-Therefore, we investigated the magnetic properties of LiV$_2$F$_6$ with the broken inversion-symmetry structure induced by charge order (low-symmetry structure, LSS).
-Our calculations on the four magnetic structures of LSS LiV$_2$F$_6$ show the emergence of V$^{2+}$ and V$^{3+}$, that is, the charge order, as shown in Fig. \ref{fig3}(c-f), respectively.
+Many mixed-valence vanadium compounds exhibit charge ordering or valence disproportionation \cite{nakao2000xray,park2017charge,yamauchi2005charge}.
+Motivated by the mixed V valence and by the discrepancy between the calculated HSS ferromagnetic ground state and the reported antiferromagnetic susceptibility, we consider a possible charge-ordered phase of LiV$_2$F$_6$ as a theoretical prediction to be tested experimentally.
+We therefore investigate the magnetic properties of LiV$_2$F$_6$ in a broken-inversion-symmetry structure induced by charge order, which we denote below as the low-symmetry structure (LSS).
+Our calculations on the four magnetic structures of LSS LiV$_2$F$_6$ show the emergence of V$^{2+}$ and V$^{3+}$, that is, the charge order, as shown in Fig.~S2.
 For AFM1 (AM1), although the emergence of V$^{2+}$ and V$^{3+}$ breaks the inversion symmetry, it still possesses $\{C_{2}^{\bot}\|C_{4z}(1/2, 1/2, 1/2)\}$ spin symmetry that connects atoms with opposite spin magnetic moments.
-Therefore, it remains a $d$-wave altermagnetic state (Fig. \ref{fig3}(c)).
-Unlike AFM1, the appearance of V$^{2+}$ and V$^{3+}$ breaks $\{C_{2}^{\bot}\|I\}$ spin symmetry, and the magnetic atoms with opposite spin magnetic moments can be connected by C$_{4z}$(1/2, 1/2, 1/2) symmetry, causing AFM2 to transform into the $d$-wave altermagnetic state AM2 (Fig. \ref{fig3}(d)).
-Evidently, due to the emergence of V$^{2+}$ and V$^{3+}$, the total magnetic moment in AFM3 becomes non-zero, thus transforming it into a ferrimagnetic (FIM) state (Fig. \ref{fig3}(e)).
-Then, we also calculated the relative energies of these four magnetic configurations as a function of the on-site Coulomb interaction $U$, as shown in Fig. \ref{fig3}(a).
-From Fig. \ref{fig3}(a), as $U$ increases, the magnetic ground state of LiV$_2$F$_6$ changes from ferromagnetic to altermagnetic AM2, and the altermagnetic AM2 phase is consistent with the experimentally observed antiferromagnetic behavior\cite{metzger1983crystal}.
-Additionally, we compared the energies of LiV$_2$F$_6$ in HSS and LSS.
-We find that the LSS LiV$_2$F$_6$ remains stable for $U$ values above 2 eV (Fig. \ref{fig3}(b)).
-This confirms that LiV$_2$F$_6$ indeed has charge ordering at low temperature, which in turn breaks inversion symmetry and induces altermagnetism.
+Therefore, it remains to be a $d$-wave altermagnetic state (Fig.~S2(a)).
+Unlike AFM1, the appearance of V$^{2+}$ and V$^{3+}$ breaks $\{C_{2}^{\bot}\|I\}$ spin symmetry, and the magnetic atoms with opposite spin magnetic moments can be connected by C$_{4z}$(1/2, 1/2, 1/2) symmetry, causing AFM2 to transform into the $d$-wave altermagnetic state AM2 (Fig.~S2(b)).
+Evidently, due to the emergence of V$^{2+}$ and V$^{3+}$, the total magnetic moment in AFM3 becomes non-zero, thus transforming it into a ferrimagnetic (FIM) state (Fig.~S2(c)).

+We next compare the energetics and dynamical stability of the two structures.
+The charge-ordered LSS is lower in energy for $U$ values above 2 eV (Fig.~\ref{fig2}(d)).
+Moreover, when $U\ge 5$ eV, the magnetic ground state changes from the HSS ferromagnetic state to the LSS altermagnetic AM2 state, consistent with the reported antiferromagnetic susceptibility \cite{metzger1983crystal}.
+We therefore use $U=5$ eV in the following calculations as the value constrained by comparison with the experimental magnetic character.
+Phonon calculations provide the dynamical stability check: the paraelectric HSS exhibits unstable phonon modes, whereas the charge-ordered ferroelectric LSS has no imaginary phonon frequency (Fig. S3).
+These results identify the charge-ordered LSS as a predicted stable low-symmetry phase in which space inversion breaking induces altermagnetism.